stuartfowler/CEMT/Documentation/stereotypes.md

         ValueProperty~Property~ <|-- DetectionProbability~Property~
 ```

-`DetectionProbability` contains no attributes or constraints.
+`DetectionProbability` contains no attributes or constraints and inherits from the built-in `ValueProperty` stereotype.

 This value property is used in the `SecurityRisk` simulation to capture the quantitative likelihood that the threat will be detected by the system, expressed as a percentage.
 This is one of the primary outputs of the `SecurityRisk` simulation.
 The [`DetectX`](./constraints.md#detectx) constraint blocks dictate the way in which the overall `DetectionProbability` is calculated.